For over 30 years Santa Cruz Community Farmers’ Markets (SCCFM) has been committed to your health and to the health of the local economy.

-Our family of five farmers’ markets showcases the best in regional organic produce, pasture-raised meats, eggs and dairy, sustainably-harvested seafoods and artisan-made goods.
+Our markets showcase the best in regional organic produce, pasture-raised meats, eggs and dairy, sustainably-harvested seafoods and artisan goods.

-Our focus is provide you direct access to the best selection of regional products that support local production and sustainable farming practices.
-That means you will typically find purveyors that are sourcing from the same growers present at our markets.
+Our focus is to provide you with direct access to the best selection of regional products while supporting responsible and ecological farming practices.

 We Are Certified

 A Certified Farmers Market is approved by the County Agricultural Commissioner for certified farmers to directly market the products they grow and raise themselves.